frcdesign/FRCDesign.org/docs/design-fundamentals/structure/hardware.md

 # Hardware Standards

+A guide on hardware and hardware standards common in FRC, including best use cases and what to keep in mind when designing a robot in relation to hardware.

 Modern FRC generally uses two different types of imperial hardware, #10-32 and 1/4-20.
 However, 10-32 is vastely preferrable, and with a bit of effort, we can make robots that use almost exclusively 10-32 hardware.
 In general:

 - 10-32 is used for almost everything: retaining shafts, screwing into motors, superstructure, etc.